 We love how easy this empanadas recipe is, and we know you will too.
 It's:

-If you try these corn dough empanadas, please rate them and leave us a comment below!
+If you try these vegan empanadas, please rate them and leave us a comment below!
 Want to stay up-to-date with new recipes?
 Subscribe to our newsletter or connect with Broke Bank Vegan on social media.
 Happy eating!

 Empanadas with Corn Dough